Bank of Ireland: History

+In 1999, the bank held merger talks with Alliance & Leicester, but they were called off.
+In 2000, it was announced that Bank of Ireland was acquiring Chase de Vere.
+This share was later sold in 2004.

-In 2002, Bank of Ireland acquired Iridian, a US investment manager, which doubled the size of its asset management business.
+In 2001, the bank acquired Moneyextra.
+In 2002, it acquired a 61% share in Iridian, a US investment manager, which doubled the size of its asset management business.
+It increased its share to 76% in 2004.
 In 2005, Bank of Ireland completed the sale of the Bristol and West branch and Direct Savings (Contact Centre) to Britannia Building Society.

 In 2008, Moody's Investors Service changed its rating of Bank of Ireland from stable to negative.
 Moody's pinpointed concerns over weakening asset quality and the impact of a more challenging economic environment on profitability at Bank of Ireland.
 A share price collapse followed.
 In 2009, The Irish government announced a €7 billion rescue package for the bank and Allied Irish Banks plc in February.
 The biggest bank robbery in the history of the state took place at Bank of Ireland at College Green.
 Consultants Oliver Wyman validated Bank of Ireland's bad debt levels at €6 billion over three years to March 2011, a bad debt level which was exceeded by almost €1 billion within a matter of months.

-In 2010, The European Commission ordered the disposal of Bank of Ireland Asset Management, New Ireland Assurance, ICS Building Society, its US Foreign Exchange business and the stakes held in the Irish Credit Bureau and in an American Asset Manager followed the receipt of Irish Government State aid.
+In 2010, the European Commission ordered the disposal of Bank of Ireland Asset Management, New Ireland Assurance, ICS Building Society, its US Foreign Exchange business and the stakes held in the Irish Credit Bureau and in an American Asset Manager followed the receipt of Irish Government State aid.
 In 2011, the Securities Services Division of the bank was sold to Northern Trust Corporation.

 In 2013, Bank of Ireland more than doubled interest rates on mortgages tracking Bank of England rates, (which had remained stable for four years), citing the need to hold more reserves and the 'increased cost of funding mortgages'.
 Described by Ray Boulger of broker John Charcol as 'having shot the reputation of its mortgages to smithereens', nevertheless, the bank continues to offer highly competitive mortgages through the Post Office.

 In 2014, regulation of the bank was transferred to the European Central Bank.
 Also in 2014, the bank entered into a marketing alliance with EVO Payments International and re-entered the card acquiring market.
 BOI Payment Acceptance was launched in December 2014.

+In September 2022, the Irish state sold its remaining shareholding in the bank to return it to fully private ownership for the first time in a decade.

+In Summer 2025, upgrade of its ATM network for the first time since the 1990s.